-- a.
-Macrolides (clarithromycin and azithromycin) or Trimethoprim-sulfamethoxazole are not recommended for empiric therapy due to high rates of resistance among S. pneumoniae (~30%). - b.
-Second-and third-generation oral cephalosporins are no longer recommended for empiric monotherapy of ABRS due to variable rates of resistance among S. pneumoniae. - c.
-Combination therapy with a third-generation oral cephalosporin (cefixime or cefpodoxime) plus clindamycin may be used as second-line therapy for children with non-type I penicillin allergy or from geographic regions with high endemic rates of PNS S. pneumoniae.
+b.
+Second-and third-generation oral cephalosporins as empiric monotherapy may have increased rates of resistance of S. pneumoniae.

+c.
+Combination therapy with a third-generation oral cephalosporin (cefixime or cefpodoxime) plus clindamycin may be used as second-line therapy for children with non-type I penicillin allergy or from geographic regions with high endemic rates of resistant S. pneumoniae.